Breder.org

 6th Consideration: Manufacturer

 While the specs are very important, choosing the computer according to the brand can be a proxy for other non-tangible qualities: build quality, durability and ability to get support and parts after the purchase.
-If you go with a reputable brand such as Dell, Asus, Lenovo and Samsung, you won't go wrong.
+If you go with a reputable brand such as Dell, ASUS, Lenovo and Samsung, you won't go wrong.

 These brands are all known for manufacturing good electronics and for providing good support.
 They are also popular enough that you can expect to find replacement parts if you need them in a year or two.